HESOFTS/sexten_2017/fermi/analysis_crab.md

 We all know that the Crab has a nebula and a pulsar.
 From Fermi data, it is possible to disentangle, even if not completely, the emission from the nebula and from the pulsar.
 To do this, we will have to assign a pulse phase to each photon according to the pulsar properties like spin period, derivative and so on.
 These information are contained in the so called ephemerides of the pulsar.
 Usually you can find the ephemerides here: [https://fermi.gsfc.nasa.gov/ssc/data/access/lat/ephems/](https://fermi.gsfc.nasa.gov/ssc/data/access/lat/ephems/). <br>
-The ephemerides I used were provided by Matthew Kerr, but they are already present in the data set. <br>
+The ephemerides I used were provided by Matthew Kerr, but they are in the repository. <br>

 The data we are going to analyze are from the Crab flare of March 2013.
 You can find a reference in [https://arxiv.org/abs/1308.6698v1](https://arxiv.org/abs/1308.6698v1). <br>